Amira-Nayel/frontend-insight-learn/README.md

 npm run dev

-Make sure the you change the license of morph cast sdk in the .env.local to your own license # frontend-insight-learn
+Make sure the you change the license of morph cast sdk in the .env.local to your own license